roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 3. Topic `zigbee2mqtt/FRIENDLY_NAME/heat/set` Message `{"temperature_setpoint_hold_heat": "1"}`

-Now that CH Relay 'Manual' mode is selected, the relay may be switched by changing the thermostat SP value.
+Now that CH Relay 'Manual' mode is selected, the relay may be switched by changing the thermostat setpoint value.
 To achieve this, send a thermostat set value message:-

 Topic `zigbee2mqtt/FRIENDLY_NAME/heat/set/occupied_heating_setpoint_heat` Message `VALUE` where VALUE is Thermostat setpoint in degrees C (eg. 20.5)